 On the Marketing Team, we use boards extensively to manage our tasks in a visual way.

 We have Boards that are aligned to our key marketing objectives and initiatives.

 But we also have Boards for each individual on the team.

 All of these Boards are drawn from various views of our one main Tasks List in the SharePoint site.

-Having all of our marketing work tracked in one site from one Tasks List, means that if we update work on any board, or any tasks list, all the reports in the site will automatically updated as well.
+Having all of our marketing work tracked in one site from one Tasks List means that if we update work on any board, or any tasks list, all the reports in the site will automatically be updated as well.